“Business and Pleasure”

 “Out of Town” is a remarkable feat.
 Not only does series creator Matthew Weiner welcome us back into the world of Mad Men with open arms; he immediately thrusts us deep into highly-nuanced thematic territory.
 It’s one of the rare season premieres that benefits from multiple viewings.

 As evidenced by the opening scene, the idea of birth — and rebirth — hangs heavy over Don’s mind.
 Betty is pregnant with their third child, and the episode takes place on Don’s birthday (a fact he only reveals to the stewardess he fucks in Baltimore).
-At the end of the hour, he returns home to tell Sally the story of her birth, thus causing the episode to come full circle.
+At the end of the hour, he returns home to tell Sally the story of her birth, thus bringing the episode full circle.

 Even though there are several moments of comic relief, “Out of Town” requires thoughtful viewing, not too dissimilar from Don’s daydream in the kitchen.